Poonam Singh Jamwal

 Poonam Singh Jamwal is the eldest daughter of Kunwar Viyogi aka Group Capt Randhir Singh.
-She is the Founder and Vice Chairperson of Kunwar Viyogi Memorial Trust.
+She is the Founder of Kunwar Viyogi Memorial Trust.

 Prior to Extramarks, Poonam worked for The Times of India.
 During her 15 years with the media giant, Poonam brought India’s leading newspaper into the classroom through ‘Newspaper in Education Program’.
 She served as the editor of the Student Edition of The Times of India, media event manager as well as a successful business head.
 In the early 2000s, Poonam was part of the pioneering Times Internet team, creating online learning solutions.
 She has been Director Communications with Amity University, shaping their International speaker’s forum, career counselling centre and launching student newspaper.